Skip to main content

 1. Single reflection plots: This view contains two options to get more information about the overall response of a single reflection.

 1. After selecting a reflection the SPL per band view shows the frequency response of the chosen reflection across all octave bands.
 You can toggle between ‘Actual’ and ‘Rel. direct’ in the right corner.
 Actual shows the SPL level as is.
-Rel. direct shows the difference between the SPL level of the chosen reflection and the first reflection.
+Rel. direct shows the difference between the SPL level of the chosen reflection and the direct sound.

 You can also use this view to jump between the octave bands by selecting the bars in the plot.